jaumejuni/golf-project-wiki/content/en/swap/start-engine.md

 ## Squeezing the Engine

-As part of the swap some of the components were upgraded, the long short, fuel injectors, fuel rail pressure sensor, MAP sensor and fuel pressure relief valve.
+As part of the swap some of the components were upgraded, the long short; fuel injectors, fuel rail pressure sensor, MAP sensor and fuel pressure relief valve.
 The following table shows the reference numbers for different engine codes.

 | Description                | BWA (200hp)   | BYD (230hp)   |
 |----------------------------|---------------|---------------|